Issues and Topics

 - recruitment of juveniles for criminal street gang.

-The principal may further disseminate the information, after the juvenile has been taken into custody, whether or not the child has been released, only to those students and school personnel having direct contact with the juvenile and need of the information to ensure physical safety or the appropriate educational placement or other educational services.
+The principal may further disseminate the information, after the juvenile has been taken into custody, whether or not the child has been released, only to those students and school personnel having direct contact with the juvenile and need of the information to ensure physical safety, the appropriate educational placement or other educational services.

-In cases involving employees and adult students, the arrest is a matter of public record and should be handled in accordance with established personnel and student conduct policies.
 Code of Virginia § 22.1-288.2 provides additional guidance on the receipt, dissemination, and maintenance of records of certain law-enforcement information.

 When transferring records to another school, what information is to be included?